Metro Atlanta & Savannah Branches are open M-F for drive-thru service. Click here for more details.

 It also concluded that when age-appropriate personal finance topics, like budgeting, interest rates, and debt are incorporated into a school’s curriculum, it positively impacts the decisions, saving, and spending habits in adulthood.

-Basic financial literacy helps people become self-sufficient and achieve financial stability.
+Financial literacy is important because it helps people become self-sufficient and achieve financial stability.
 This includes being able to save money, distinguish the difference between wants and needs, manage a budget, pay their bills, buy a home, pay for college, and plan for retirement.
 Literacy helps them create a realistic roadmap that will take them through their daily lives making good financial decisions.

 Financial literacy also empowers people.
 With any lack of financial education, anything that resembles credit, interest rates, or investments is intimidating and leaves individuals at a disadvantage.
 We’re not saying you need to be a financial guru, but knowing how interest rates work, the difference between stocks and bonds, and the factors that impact your credit rating, for example, motivate consumers to ask questions and seek out their best options.
 It also decreases their stress level.
 When people are well versed in the state of their finances, they have the information they need to take action, modify their investment portfolio, or continue with their current strategy.